 Located along the “Ring of Fire,” Japan is renowned for its numerous hot springs.
 Go ahead — jump in!
 The water’s fine.

-With a 90 percent chance of sunshine every day, Yuma is the sunniest spot in America.
+With a 90% chance of sunshine every day, Yuma is often named the sunniest spot in America.

 Where better to learn the ancient art of tai chi than in its birthplace?

 This ancient form of exercise, which involves slow, controlled body movements, may reduce pain associated with rheumatoid arthritis.